 Women Supporting Women in the Sciences (WS2) is an international initiative unifying and supporting graduate and professional-level women and allies in science, technology, engineering, and mathematics (STEM), while providing outreach to elementary and secondary level students.
 WS2's roots can be traced to 2016, when the co-founders met at the Joint Undertaking for an African Materials Institute (JUAMI) in Arusha, Tanzania.
 Our previous venture involved the development of professional development workshops intended to empower university women and promote STEM careers.
-Moving forward, WS2 will form international teams that will design and distribute low-cost physics and materials science lab kits relevant to elementary and secondary school students across the world.
+In our most recent venture, WS2 distributed low-cost physics and materials science lab kits that were designed virtually by international teams.
+These kits are relevant to elementary and secondary school students across the world.

 We have designed two workshops for secondary and undergraduate students: